open-component-model/ocm-spec/doc/appendix/A/OCIRegistry/README.md

 </div>

-Without a given tag, the provided external access specification (of type `ociArtefact`) uses a digest based reference.
+Without a given tag, the provided external access specification (of type `ociArtifact`) uses a digest based reference.

 Additional blob transformations can be added by registering appropriate blob handlers.